Find comfort and satisfaction in fluffy, soft, and light African Puff Puff! No yeast, no proofing, and no time-wasting puff puff!

 For deep-frying, use oil with a high smoke point, like sunflower oil.
 It allows you to fry the dish until done without making the puff puff soggy or burnt.

 With these ingredients, you can easily make African Puff Puff at home!
+There’s no need to buy yeast at all.
 Are you ready to cook and enjoy it?
 Let’s go!

 Directions